-Topical steroids are medicines that are used to treat a large number of conditions that cause inflammation - for example, eczema, psoriasis, hay fever, allergies and certain conditions of the eyes.
+Steroids are medicines that are used to treat a large number of conditions that cause inflammation - for example, eczema, psoriasis, hay fever, allergies and certain conditions of the eyes.
 They work by reducing inflammation and irritation.
-Topical steroids can be applied to the skin, eyes and nose as well as being inhaled into the lungs or inserted into the rectum.
-When they are used in the right way they have very few side-effects, and they have far fewer side-effects than steroid tablets (oral steroids).
+Topical means that the steroids are applied directly to the skin, eyes and nose or inhaled into the lungs or inserted into the rectum instead of being taken by mouth.
+When they are used in the right way they have few side-effects and they have far fewer side-effects than steroid tablets (oral steroids).

 What are topical steroids?

 The word topical here means any medicine that can be put on your skin, into your eye or ears, or up your nose, breathed in through an inhaler, or put up your bottom by use of a suppository or applicator.

 Steroids are hormones that occur naturally in the body.
 Steroid medicines are man-made and are similar to the natural hormones made in the body.
 The type of steroids used to treat disease are called corticosteroids.
 They are different to the anabolic steroids which some athletes and bodybuilders use.
 Anabolic steroids have very different effects.

 Topical steroids are available as creams, ointments, lotions, suppositories, drops (for the eyes, nose and ears) and nose (nasal) sprays.
 Steroid inhalers for the lungs are also a type of topical steroid.
 These are covered in the separate leaflets called Asthma Inhalers and Inhalers for COPD (including Inhaled Steroids).